projectfedena/fedena/README.markdown

 For more information, please contact our support at: trung.le@ruby-journal.com

-# Project Athena (Rails 4 port)
+# Project Athena

 Your investment to Fedena is very important to your business.
-We understand and believe that you should not throw away your codebase just because fedena becomes stagnated and obsolete with old Rails technology.
-We are in progress porting fedena to Rails 4 under Project Athena.
-By subscribing to our commercial support plan, you will automatically receive portage updates.
+We understand and believe that Fedena should not impede the growth of your business.
+Sadly the clunky and obsolete Fedena makes it hard us for us, developers and you to achieve that goal.
+Hence, we decided to take a bold decision by starting a new project from scratch.
+Learning from your valuable feedbacks and combining with the state of the art Lotus Framework, we are ambitious to bring you the best product of the industry.

-What would you expect with this port?
+What would you expect with this new product?

-* Rails 4 support
+* Lotus Framework based
+* 1st class microservice architecture
-* Ruby 1.9.x and 2.0.0 support
+* Ruby 2.0.0 or newer support
-* Support PostgresSQL, MySQL
+* Support PostgresSQL, MySQL, Redis and MongoDB
-* ~60% performance increase
+* ~300% performance increase
 * Cloud Deployment - Heroku, EngineYard, OpenShift
 * New plugin engine infrastructure
-* Extensive customer product support for upgrade from Fedena 2.3
+* Extensive customer product support for upgrade from Fedena 2.3 or Fedena LTS
 * Responsive CSS - support mobile, tablet and desktop

+Previously, we aimed to rewrite in Rails 4.
+After 6 months in development, we failed to achieve the objectives due to financial problems and technical shortages.
+It was a tough time for our company and we apologize to our customers who have been patiently waiting for the good news.
+In July 2014, we successfully secured a first round funding from a private investor, enough for us to restart the project.
+This time we'll take a new approach by moving away from Rails 4 and toward Lotus Frameowork.
+We truly believe the simplicty yet superiosity over Rails would be the game changer for your business.
+For more details, please do not hesitate to contact us.

 # Demo
 A demo website for Fedena has been set up at demo.projectfedena.org.
 You can log in with following usernames and passwords: